Margaret Long Wisdom High School

-Margaret Long Wisdom High School, formerly Robert E. Lee High School, is a publicly funded secondary school located in Southwest Houston, Texas, United States 77057.
+Margaret Long Wisdom High School (formerly Robert E. Lee High School) is a publicly funded secondary school located in Southwest Houston, Texas, United States.
+It is part of the Houston Independent School District, the seventh largest school district in the United States.

-The Houston Independent School District, the 7th largest school district in the United States, operates Wisdom, a public admission school that enrolls grades 9 through 12 (ages 14–18).
+Wisdom is a public admission school and enrolls grades 9 through 12 (ages 14–18).
 The school serves the neighborhoods of Uptown, Briargrove, Westchase, and Gulfton areas of the city of Houston.
-Houston Independent School District will submit construction documents in 2016–2017 school year.
-After the construction documents are submitted, They will vote to seek approval for the new school.

-The school is named after teacher Margaret Long "Tiny" Wisdom (October 2, 1922 - November 16, 2006).
+The school is named after teacher Margaret Long "Tiny" Wisdom (October 2, 1922–November 16, 2006).

 History

 Early history

-Wisdom High School was originally Robert E. Lee Senior High School, named after Robert E. Lee and opened in 1962 to relieve high attendance at Lamar and Bellaire high schools.
+Wisdom High School was originally Robert E. Lee Senior High School, named after Robert E. Lee.
+It opened in 1962 to relieve high attendance at Lamar and Bellaire High Schools.
 Lee's first principal, Woodrow Watts, was previously the principal of Lamar.
-After its opening Lee became Lamar's primary athletic rival.
+After its opening, Lee became Lamar's primary athletic rival.
 At that time, Lee High School had a white and mostly affluent and suburban student body.

-For its first twenty five years, Robert E. Lee High School built a comprehensive suburban high school, drawing students primarily from Afton Oaks, Tanglewood, Briargrove, Briarcroft/Briarmeadow, and Rivercrest/Briargrove Park/Walnut Bend neighborhoods, all south of Buffalo Bayou.
+For its first 25 years, Robert E. Lee High School built a comprehensive suburban high school, drawing students primarily from Afton Oaks, Tanglewood, Briargrove, Briarcroft/Briarmeadow, and Rivercrest/Briargrove Park/Walnut Bend neighborhoods, all south of Buffalo Bayou.

-The United Daughters of the Confederacy's Robert E. Lee chapter number 186 supported the school in its early years; it donated portraits of Lee, gave American Civil War-related books to the library, and gave the school a rebel flag.
+The United Daughters of the Confederacy's Robert E. Lee chapter 186 supported the school in its early years; it donated portraits of Lee, gave American Civil War-related books to the library, and gave the school a rebel flag.
 The school's symbol is the Lee family coat of arms, which has a squirrel on the top holding a nut.